The Vatican

 Description

-Following the coronation procession route of Pope Innocent III at the very end of the 12th century, the Vatican would have been the beginning.
-Papal coronations were used to represent their authority and power over secular rule, and there is no better place to start a procession, especially a Papal coronation, than at the Vatican.
-The Vatican cemented its importance in many ways, but for this procession it was important for the Vatican kept the most precious relics, the greatest apostles, and beautiful icons, in St. Peter’s Basilica.
-There was no holier a place in Rome than St. Peter’s, and there was no seat of higher power than the Vatican around it.
+Following the coronation procession route of Pope Innocent III at the end of the 12th century, the Vatican would have been the start.
+Papal coronations represented the pope’s authority and power over secular rule, and there is no better place to start a procession, especially a papal coronation, than in Vatican City.
+The Vatican was important in many ways, especially because of the relics, apostles, and icons in St. Peter’s Basilica.
+There was no holier place in Rome than St. Peter’s, and there was no seat of higher power than the Vatican.

 Creator